Humanofort Embryonic Peptides

 GENERAL THEORETIC CONCLUSIONS

-- The Humanofort oligopeptides can be considered as an inducer in the first stages of life evolution, having a role in the adjustment of the essential metabolic processes, especially the lipid, endocrine ones.
+- The Humanofort oligopeptides can be considered as an inducer in the first stages of life evolution, having a role in the adjustment of the essential metabolic processes, especially the lipid, and endocrine ones.

 - The Humanofort peptides had been studied physiologically by radioactive marker techniques (markers with Iodine125 and H3).
 So, it was proved that the Humanofort peptides penetrate through the membranes – intestinal barrier in blood, in contradiction with some ancient opinions, in compliance with which only the amino acids can cross this barrier.